-What We Believe
+What We Believe:

-We believe that there is one God and Creator of allas declared in the Shema (Deut.
-6:4), who has revealed Himself as Father (Av), Son (Ben), and Holy Spirit (RuachHaKodesh).
+We believe that there is one God and Creator of all as declared in the Shema (Deut.
+6:4), who has revealed Himself as Father (Av), Son (Ben), and Holy Spirit (Ruach HaKodesh).

 God is good, gracious, & compassionate.
-(Psalm 136:1, Psalm 145:8).
+(Psalm 136:1).

 God is love!
-(Psalm 145:8)
+(Psalm 145:8).

-We believe that every person is created in the image of God to have an intimate relationship with him but due to disobedience became disconnected and estranged from their Creator.
+We believe that every person is created in the image of God to have an intimate relationship with Him but due to disobedience became disconnected and estranged from their Creator.

 As a result, all humanity lives in a state of spiritual, emotional, physical, and relational disconnection from God, self, and others.
 People through their own effort cannot repair or restore the damage that has been done by our disobedience.
 (Genesis 1:26-27, Genesis 2:17; 3:22-24, Romans 3:9-12, 23; 5:12).

 Redemption and Transformation

-We believe Jesus, Yeshua in Hebrew, willingly gave his life to redeem us so that we might experience spiritual, relational, emotional, and physical transformation and healing (2 Cor.
+We believe Jesus, Yeshua in Hebrew, willingly gave His life to redeem us so that we might experience spiritual, relational, emotional, and physical transformation and healing (2 Cor.
 5:17).

 We believe all followers of Messiah should live for Yeshua and not for themselves.

-By faithfully following the wisdom of God’s Word, and yielding daily to the Spirit of God, every believer should mature and be conformed to the image of Messiah (Romans 8:29, Ephesians 4:13, Matthew 16:24)
+By faithfully following the wisdom of God’s Word, and yielding daily to the Spirit of God, every believer should mature and be conformed to the image of Messiah (Romans 8:29, Ephesians 4:13, Matthew 16:24).

-About the Body of Messiah
+The Body of Messiah

-The Body of Messiah is comprised of the people of all Nations who have accepted Yeshua (Jesus) as their Messiah and have attached themselves to Jewish people through the redeemed remnant of Israel for the sake of the redemption of all humanity.
+The Body of Messiah is comprised of the people of all nations who have accepted Yeshua-Jesus as their Messiah and have attached themselves to Jewish people through the redeemed remnant of Israel for the sake of the redemption of all humanity.

-Therefore, keep in mind that once you—Gentiles in the flesh—were called “uncircumcision” by those called “circumcision”… At that time you were separate from Messiah, excluded from the commonwealth of Israel and strangers to the covenants of promise, having no hope and without God in the world.
+As Paul states in Ephesians 2:11-16, therefore, keep in mind that once you—Gentiles in the flesh—were called “uncircumcision” by those called “circumcision”… At that time you were separate from Messiah, excluded from the commonwealth of Israel and strangers to the covenants of promise, having no hope and without God in the world.
 But now in Messiah Yeshua, you who once were far off have been brought near by the blood of the Messiah.
-For He is our shalom, the One who made the two into one and broke down the middle wall of separation.
-Within His flesh He made powerless the hostility… He did this in order to create within Himself one new man from the two groups, making shalom… by which He put the hostility to death.
+He is our shalom, the One who made the two into one and broke down the middle wall of separation.
+Within His flesh, He made powerless the hostility… He did this in order to create within Himself one new man from the two groups, making shalom… by which He put the hostility to death.
 (TLV)

-“I pray not on behalf of these only, but also for those who believe in Me through their message, that they all may be one…so the world may believe that You sent Me…that they may be one just as We are one…that they may be perfected in unity, so that the world may know that You sent Me and loved them as You loved Me (John 17:20-24).
+There is a commanded blessing that is released when God’s people, comprised of Jews and Gentiles, join together in unity (Psalm 133:1-3).
+The critical importance of unity is clearly seen in Messiah’s High Priestly Prayer: I pray not on behalf of these only, but also for those who believe in Me through their message, that they all may be one…so the world may believe that You sent Me…that they may be one just as We are one…that they may be perfected in unity, so that the world may know that You sent Me and loved them as You loved Me (John 17:20-24).

 God chose Israel, the Jewish people, and entered into an eternal covenant with them.
 Part of Israel’s role is to be a conduit of blessing and restoration to every nation.